Schreiber-Bogen Card modeling Wartburg

 Number of sheets: 9

-The manufacturer classifies his models under 5 degrees of difficulty:
+The manufacturer classifies his models in five levels of difficulty one:

 "Children Model": very light and with childlike motifs